marimo-team/marimo/docs/guides/reactivity.md

 **reference** any of the global variables it **defines**.
 ```

-To provide reactive execution, marimo creates a directed acyclic graph
-(DAG) out of your cells.
-Execution order is determined by the DAG, not by the
-order of cells on the page.

 ## References and definitions
-A marimo notebook is a DAG where nodes are cells and edges are
+A marimo notebook is a DAG where nodes are cells and edges are data
-data dependencies. marimo creates this graph by analyzing each cell, without
+dependencies. marimo creates this graph by statically analyzing each cell
-running it, to determine its
+(i.e., without running it) to determine its

 - references, the global variables it reads but doesn't define;
 - definitions, the global variables it defines.